-If you have a toddler, you know how precocious this age can be.
+You know how precocious this age can be if you have a toddler.
 Your little baby is growing up, becoming more independent.
 Although this newfound toddler independence can be a good thing, you also know that your toddler could start the NO phase at any moment.
 If this phase isn’t nipped in the bud right away, you could look forward to many more NOs over the next few months.
 Here are a few tips you can use so you know what to do when your toddler starts to shout NO!

 Address the Issue

 Don’t be afraid to take the direct approach when your toddler shouts NO!
 Tell your toddler, “We don’t say that word,” or “Are we supposed to shout to Mommy?”
 By directly addressing your toddler’s verbal outburst, you’re letting your child know right away that shouting isn’t the right answer.

 Redirect Their Attention